interplaynetary/free-association/resources/trust-fund/pure/protocol.md

 Members can:
 - Submit recognition data
-- Declare needs and collective capacities
+- Declare needs
-- Respond to claims (if they have resources)
+- Declare provider capacities (if they have resources)
+- Allocate resources (if they are providers)
 - Participate in Decider processes
 - Attend General Assembly
 ```